fieldtrip/website/development/testing.md

 ### Requirements and dependencies

 In the beginning of each test script a list of dependencies is provided.
+An example of this list is:

+    % WALLTIME 00:10:00
+    % MEM 2gb
+    % DATA no
+    % DEPENDENCY ft_definetrial ft_preprocessing

 This helps to select an appropriate subset of tests to run based on:
 1. **WALLTIME**: The duration that a test needs to run.
 This duration is usually more than the actual duration needed since it also includes the time that MATLAB itself takes to start (which is about 30-60 seconds) and the time that it takes to load the test data.
 2. **MEM**: MEM stands for memory, and it represents the amount of memory required for a test to run.
 3. **DATA**: The external data that the test requires to run.
 More specifically, `DATA no` means that the test doesn't need any external data to run. `DATA public` means it needs data available from the [download server](https://download.fieldtriptoolbox.org/). `DATA private` means that it needs data that are not publicly accessible but only to people working in the DCCN.
 4. **DEPENDENCY**: The dependencies, i.e. high- or low-level FieldTrip functions to which the test script is particularly sensitive.

-An example of the requirements and dependencies is:

-    % WALLTIME 00:10:00
-    % MEM 2gb
-    % DATA no
-    % DEPENDENCY ft_definetrial ft_preprocessing
+There are three types of dependencies within the FieldTrip codebase: self-dependencies (where a function relies on itself), direct dependencies (comprising both [high-level and some low-level FieldTrip functions](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions) called directly within a test script), and indirect dependencies (involving [some low-level functions and all the private FieldTrip functions](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions) that, while they are not directly called within a test script, still play a role in the execution process).
+For example, in FieldTrip you can run:

+        ft_test find_dependencies test_bug46

+    to find what are the direct dependencies of test_bug46.

 ## Running existing tests